lgreski/communications/index.md

 ## Welcome!

-Welcome to the Atlanta R Users Group site, where we will maintain an archive of presentations given at our regular users group meetings.
+Welcome to the Atlanta R Users Group site, where we will maintain an archive of presentations given at our monthly users group meetings.

 |Date|Presenter|Presentation|
 |:---------|:---|:---- |